legitnewoob/Movie_Recommendation_System/README.md

 # Movie_Recommendation_System
-A basic KNN algorithm model which recommends movies
+A KNN algorithm model which recommends movies

 #How to use
 -> Download the repo